 Basic Glove Features

-The 4 Major Brands we sell are Rawlings, Worth, Easton, and Wilson.
+The four major brands we sell are Rawlings, Wilson, Easton, and Miken.
 All of these brands are high-quality and come in different sizes and levels.

 These softball gloves are made of leather material.